ysmei97/ysmei97.github.io/_pages/cv.md

 * Journal Reviewer
   * Reviewer of the IEEE Transactions on Networking
   * Reviewer of the IEEE Micro
+  * Reviewer of the IEEE transactions on aerospace and electronic systems
   * Reviewer of the Information Fusion
 * Conference Reviewer
   * Reviewer of the Conference on Neural Information Processing Systems